Christian Braun NBA Playoffs Player Props: Nuggets vs. Heat

 - Braun's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per contest.
+- Defensively, the Heat are second in the NBA, conceding 109.8 points per contest.

-- The Heat are the sixth-ranked team in the league, giving up 41.9 rebounds per game.
+- On the glass, the Heat are sixth in the league, allowing 41.9 rebounds per game.

-- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the league.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.

 Christian Braun vs. the Heat